As Ireland progressed into the 18th century, religious and political reform had already taken place.

-Between 1756 to 1763 Europe had a Seven Years War involving Britain, several Germanic States against an alliance of France, Austria, Russia Saxony and Sweden.
+Between 1756 to 1763 Europe had a Seven Years War involving Britain, several Germanic States against an alliance of France, Austria, Russia Saxony, and Sweden.
 During this time the French landed in Ireland at a place called Carrickfergus.

-The French Revolution took place in 1789 with people in Ireland seeing how strength in numbers could make change and would influence how the Irish would deal with its current problems.
+The French Revolution took place in 1789 with people in Ireland seeing how strength in numbers could make the change and would influence how the Irish would deal with its current problems.

 The United Irishmen society was formed by Belfast Presbyterian’s as debating society but would turn to seek unification of Catholic & Protestants as one nation.
-Wolfe Tone, a writer and a Protestant became a thorn in England’s side and asked France to help with Ireland’s cause.
+Wolfe Tone, a writer, and a Protestant became a thorn in England’s side and asked France to help with Ireland’s cause.

 Irish Rebellion of 1798